WILCA, a new concept, first edition

 The region of Souss Massa was mobilized for an event, which is original by its nature and huge in its impact: The first edition of WILCA (Week of Internationalizing Local Culture and Arts), from Oct 27th to Nov 1st.

-The concept of WILCA is part of the vision of his majesty Mohamed VI, for the valorization of Moroccan intangible cultural heritage, where arts are in its core.
+The concept of WILCA is part of the vision of his majesty Mohamed VI, for the valorization of Moroccan intangible cultural heritage, where arts are at its core.

 WILCA’s mission is for participants to discover, explore and add value to the local arts, by means of cultural exchange between local, traditional musical groups and their international counterparts.
 We meet to share experiences and values, also to sing and dance together, all in the spirit of thinking local.
-WILCA’ s mission consists also of promoting the rural and back country of Souss Massa region, by organizing tours and expeditions that includes all these areas.
+WILCA’s s mission consists also of promoting the rural and backcountry of the Souss Massa region, by organizing tours and expeditions that include all these areas.

 The concept of WILCA was initially inspired by the work and activities of the ambassador of Moroccan culture in the USA, Fattah Abbou, the co-founder of the musical band AZA, then it was developed and widened by ARCID to include other aspects of the cultural and artistic heritage in the rural areas of the region, with the goal of internationalizing it.